 Finally, it is possible for a priest to be neither “secular”, nor “friar”, nor “monk” but still be a religious.
 A Jesuit priest (Society of Jesus), or a Pauline priest (Society of Saint Paul), or a Salesian priest (Society of St. Francis de Sales, aka Salesians of Don Bosco) is fully a priest and will make the same vows of poverty, chastity and obedience to their religious superiors, just like friars and monks, but they are simply priests of their respective communities.

-Translated from the Italian by Elizabeth Scalia, with additions.
+Translated from the Italian by Elizabeth Scalia, additional material.